iotaledger/goshimmer/README.md

     ![parallel_reality](images/outputs.png "Ledger State")

-## Client-Library and HTTP API reference
+## Client library and HTTP API reference

-You can use the Go client-library to interact with GoShimmer (located under `github.com/iotaledger/goshimmer/client`).
+You can use the Go client library to interact with GoShimmer (located under `github.com/iotaledger/goshimmer/client`).

-Alternatively, you can check out the [API docs](https://docs.iota.org/docs/node-software/0.1/goshimmer/references/api-reference) to implement your own client or inspect the available HTTP API endpoints.

-For code generation, you might want to use the [OAS/Swagger specification file](https://github.com/iotaledger/goshimmer/blob/master/plugins/webapi/api.yaml) directly.
+Alternatively, you can see the [API docs](https://docs.iota.org/docs/node-software/0.1/goshimmer/references/api-reference) for the available HTTP API endpoints.
+Or, to generate code samples, you can use the [OAS/Swagger specification file](https://github.com/iotaledger/goshimmer/blob/master/plugins/webapi/api.yaml).

 ## Installation